darshanrd/apache-beam-python/README.md

 gcloud auth application-default login
 ```

 Ensure you provide right roles and premissions to GCS bucket where you would like to write the output files.
-GCS Admin role can be granted for the sake of testing purpose
+GCS Admin role can be granted for the sake of testing purpose only, not to be used in Production

 ## Setup Python Environment